scverse/rapids_singlecell/docs/basic.md

 # Welcome to the rapids-singlecell documentation

-Rapids-singlecell offers enhanced single-cell data analysis as a near drop-in replacement predominantly for scanpy, while also incorporating select functionalities from squidpy and decoupler.
-Utilizing GPU computing with cupy and Nvidia’s RAPIDS, it emphasizes high computational efficiency.
+rapids-singlecell offers enhanced single-cell data analysis as a near drop-in replacement predominantly for scanpy, while also incorporating select functionalities from squidpy and decoupler.
+Utilizing GPU computing with CuPy and NVIDIA’s RAPIDS, it emphasizes high computational efficiency.
 As part of the scverse ecosystem, rapids-singlecell continuously aims to maintain compatibility, adapting and growing through community collaboration.

 * **Broad GPU Optimization:** Facilitates accelerated processing of large datasets, with GPU-enabled AnnData objects.
 * **Selective scverse Library Integration:** Incorporates key functionalities from scanpy, with additional features from squidpy and decoupler.